-For the record, PSBT is an independent not-for-profit organisation that receives grants from a number of sources, including the use of funds from its own corpus.
+For the record, PSBT is an independent not-for-profit organisation.
 We work in partnership with several organisations and the terms of our grants from the Government are governed by the rules applicable to Grants-in-Aid.
 We function independently and follow processes which we have established and tested over time, ensuring that our independence or that of our filmmakers is not compromised.
 Since there are certain technical requirements laid down in our terms of partnership and agreements, for example, with Doordarshan, we are not able to deviate from those.

 PSBT is committed to transparency and happy to respond to any reasonable requests for information, not already available on our website.